Horst Dohlus: Career success

 He went on to explain that while he regretted the deaths, there had never been an "inner border" between West Germany and East Germany.
 There had simply been a front-line separating two competing military groupings, the NATO and the Warsaw Pact, from one another.
 The way in which the front-line was controlled from the eastern side had been determined from Moscow and was not something that the East German politburo could have changed.

 Changes

 At the end of 1989 Horst Dohlus's political career fell victim to the rolling demise of the German Democratic Republic.
 On 9 November 1989 the Berlin Wall was breached.
 The German Democratic Republic was still hosting approximately 300,000 Soviet troops at this time, but after it became clear that the fraternal troops had no instructions to repress the demonstrations violently, the gate to reunification was seen to have been left open.
 Less than a month after the wall was breached the East German Politburo had resigned.
-On 20 January 1990, as part of a wider purge of East Germany's ruling SED (party) during the run up to reunification later that year, Horst Dohler was thrown out of the party which was already in the process of re-inventing itself as the Party of Democratic Socialism ("SED/PDS").
+On 20 January 1990, as part of a wider purge of East Germany's ruling SED (party) during the run up to reunification later that year, Horst Dohlus was thrown out of the party which was already in the process of re-inventing itself as the Party of Democratic Socialism ("SED/PDS").